What is a customer data platform (CDP)?

 Is Not a CRM system

 CRMs mostly store customer transaction data.
-They do not have insight into anonymous user behavior (often requiring a form fill or purchase), typically aren’t managed by marketers and only have limited integrations to other systems.
+They do not have insight into anonymous user behavior (often requiring a form fill or purchase), typically are focused on sales data and only have limited integrations to other systems.

 Is Not a DMP